AnsariSadaan/devConnect/README.md

 - install axios
 - cors install cors in backend ==> add middleware to with configuration : origin and credentials true
 - whenever youre call api so pass axios => {withCredebtials: true}
+- installed redux tool kit + react-redux
+- configureStore => Provider => createSlice => add reducer to store
+- added redux dev tools in chrome
+- login functionality done
+- nvabar is updating as soon as user is logged in
+- restricted other routes without login
+- without token page will redirect to login
+- logout functionality
+- profile page